kareila/clean-all-the-things/README.md

     Enter your choice - 1, 2, or 'n' for new region.
     [n]> 2

-    You may rename this region, or press RETURN to confirm the current name.
-    [Downstairs]>

     New job name (45 char max): Clean Bathroom Mirror Downstairs